-The sides declared that they “agreed to make best use of each other’s existing energy networks and capacities, and to consult and co-ordinate, as appropriate, on infrastructure developments, which may affect interests of both Parties”.
+The sides declared that they “agreed to make the best use of each other’s existing energy networks and capacities and to consult and coordinate, as appropriate, on infrastructure developments, which may affect the interests of both Parties.”

-The European Union affirmed that it will continue gas transit via Ukraine beyond 2024 and carry on with the cooperation to strengthen European energy security through modernization of the Ukrainian national gas transmission system.
+The European Union affirmed that it will continue gas transit via Ukraine beyond 2024 and carry on with the cooperation to strengthen European energy security through the modernisation of the Ukrainian national gas transmission system.

 With steadily growing passengers and cargo between Ukraine and the EU, Ukraine is an increasingly important aviation market for the EU.
 In 2019, Ukraine was the 13th largest extra-EU market with 9.8 million passengers.